imhicihu/ISKM2017-Mobile-App/README.md

 * Dependencies
      - The less, the better.
 A personal _motto_.
 * Database configuration
-     - The bibliographic data is converted to _.CSV_ format, in UTF-16 (There are some cyrillic issues, fixed up to now).
-This is a must condition for proper rendering and meet the rigid deadlines of the IOS ecosystem.
+     - ~~The bibliographic data is converted to _.CSV_ format, in UTF-16 (There are some cyrillic issues, fixed up to now).
+This is a must condition for proper rendering and meet the rigid deadlines of the IOS ecosystem~~.
 * How to run tests
      - Soon
 * Deployment instructions
-     - Download from this repo or our _Github_ account the .IPA or .APK.
+     - ~~Download from this repo or our _Github_ account the .IPA or .APK.
 Then install it on your device.
-Run it. _Presto_.
+Run it. _Presto_.~~

 ### Who do I talk to? ###